AllenNeuralDynamics/aind-data-asset-indexer/docs/source/UserGuide.rst

       sync, update them.
    -  If the metadata.nd.json file is outdated, update it.
 3. Paginate S3 to get all prefixes for a particular bucket.
-4. For each prefix, process by checking if it is a new data asset and adding it to DocDB if necessary.
+4. For each prefix, process by checking if it is a new derived data asset and adding it to DocDB if necessary.

-   -  If the metadata record exists in S3 but not in DocDB, copy it to DocDB.
-   -  If the metadata record for a derived asset does not exist in S3, create it and save it to S3.
-Assume a Lambda function will move it over to DocDB.
-Metadata records for raw assets are created during the upload process, **not** by this job.
+   -  If the metadata record for a derived asset does not exist in DocDB, register the asset.
+Raw assets are registered during the upload process, **not** by this job.
-   -  In both cases above, ensure the original metadata folder and core files are in sync with the metadata.nd.json file.

 Please refer to the job's docstrings for more details on the implementation.